goshiphq/goship-cms/content/articles/food-beverage.md

 ### Warehousing

 Finally, proper [warehousing](https://www.goship.com/posts/attain-better-inventory-accuracy-to-improve-order-fulfillment) is critical.
 Every stop for your perishable between pickup and delivery should be at a facility designed to keep perishables safe.

-By planning ahead—when packaging, when selecting a carrier, when warehousing—you can ship perishables quickly and safely, maximizing your time on the shelf and ability to get into consumers’ hands.
+By planning your packaging methods, selecting a trusted carrier, leading warehousing operations, you can ship perishables quickly and safely.

 ![small business owners packing and preparing to ship food and beverages at table](images/goship-website-image-template-1024-x-768-px-31-.png "Shipping Perishables")